Skip to content

 Repeat interesting actions over and over (push button to make toy light up).

-Notice when the expected does not happen (makes disappointed sound when squeaky-toy does not make a sound when pushed).
+Notice when the expected does not happen (makes disappointed sound when squeaky toy does not make a sound when pushed).

 AL Goal-5: Children persist at challenging activities in play and everyday tasks.